facebookincubator/npe-toolkit/README.md

 ### Running on iOS

-We are switching over to use Expo Go soon, however the toolkit currently has a dependency that isn't included in Expo Go, so you need build an iOS shell locally, using the following command:
+We will be switching to Expo Go, however the toolkit currently has a dependency that isn't included.
+To run iOS locally, run the folloowing command to build an iOS shell:

 ```
 cd -P /usr/local/lib/npe-toolkit/shell/latest && yarn install && yarn ios
 ```